harvard-huit/salesforce-person-updates/README.md

 # SF_CLIENT_KEY="<your client key>"
 # SF_CLIENT_SECRET="<your client secret>"
 SF_SECURITY_TOKEN="<your token>"

+# PERSON_WATERMARK="2023-05-23 00:00:00"
+# DEPARTMENT_WATERMARK="2023-05-23 00:00:00"

+action="single-person-update"
+person_ids='["80719647"]'
+# action="full-person-load"

 ```

+ - `LOCAL` being "True" makes use of the example files and not dynamo+Secrets Manager

-`STACK` being `"developer"` skips ECS checks.
+ - `STACK` being `"developer"` skips ECS checks.

-`DEBUG` will set the logging level to debug.
+ - `DEBUG` will set the logging level to debug.
+There's a lot there though.

-You only need `SF_SECURITY_TOKEN` OR `SF_CLIENT_KEY` and `SF_CLIENT_SECRET`
+ - You only need `SF_SECURITY_TOKEN` OR `SF_CLIENT_KEY` and `SF_CLIENT_SECRET`

+ - `PERSON_WATERMARK` and `DEPARTMENT_WATERMARK` need to be of the format "YYYY-MM-DD HH:MM:SS", but they are optional, without them, they default to 1 day ago.

+### Actions

+What is done is controlled by environment variables sent in to the app (through task definition overrides).

+Possible actions:

+ - `single-person-update` requires an additional `person_ids` of the format "['huid', 'huid', 'huid']" so like, it actually does more than one, but let's say it's a single list?

+ - `full-person-load` this one doesn't require anything additional and just uses the existing `pds_query`

+ - `person-updates` this one uses the person watermark

+ - `full-department-load` this one doesn't require anything additonal and just uses the full department list

+ - `department-updates` this one uses the department watermark

 ## TODO: Deployment Notes

-## Workflow

-This is an attempt to describe the workflow of this app.

-### 0. This app is triggered.

-### 1. Get confguration and data

-#### PDS Query

-This will be the query we use to initially limit data and get just the data we need.
-This will look something like `example_query.json`

-#### Configuration

-The config will look like the `example_config.json`.

-#### Watermark

-This controls when we last got updates.

-#### Credentials

-Credentials are stored in Secrets Manager.
-The arn to the entries are in the Dynamo.

-### 2. Connect to Salesforce and Generate Metadata Maps

-We get the metadata for all of the Salesforce Objects we're pushing to so we can do type validation before sending the data.

-### 3. Connect to the PDS and get the data we need

-The query for the PDS is stored alongside other configurations in the Dynamo table.
-This can help limit what data it sorts through and improve speed while reducing space imprint.

-### 4. Transform the PDS data into the Config format

-This is the meat of the app, we're descifering what the mapping configuration means and creating a format for the bulk data API.

-### 5. Push data to Salesforce

-We are using the Bulk API for this (through `simple-salesforce`).
-This API is typically asynchronous, however, we are using it synchronously so that we can "immediately" get feedback on if the call succeeded and log any issues.

-### 6. Everyone is happy.

-This is why we do what we do.